popovalexei/Simon-Says-Game/README.md

 # Simon-Says-Game

-You can play Simon Says Game online at https://popovalexei.github.io/Simon-Says-Game/.
+Play the Simon Says Game online: [Simon Says Game](https://popovalexei.github.io/Simon-Says-Game/).

-Simon Says Game - is a simple game that I developed as a practice exercise during a Udemy web development course.
-The game is based on the classic Simon Says game, where the user has to repeat a sequence of colors in the correct order.
+Simon Says Game is a straightforward and engaging project developed as a practical exercise during a Udemy web development course.
+The game draws inspiration from the classic Simon Says game, where players are tasked with accurately reproducing a sequence of colors in the precise order presented.

-Technologies Used:
+## Technologies Used

-The game was built using HTML, CSS, JavaScript, and jQuery (DOM).
+The game is constructed using the following technologies:

+- HTML
+- CSS
+- JavaScript
+- jQuery (DOM manipulation)

+These technologies work cohesively to create an interactive and enjoyable gaming experience for users.

-How to Play:
+## How to Play

-To start the game, press the "A" key.
-The game will then show you the first color in the sequence (e.g. blue).
-Click on the blue button to repeat the sequence.
-The game will then show you the next color (e.g. red), and you have to remember the entire sequence (in this case, blue, red).
-The game will keep adding colors to the sequence, and you have to keep remembering and repeating the entire sequence in the correct order.
+To commence the game, press the "A" key.
+The game will display the initial color in the sequence (e.g., blue).
+Click on the corresponding colored button to replicate the sequence.
+Subsequently, the game will reveal the next color (e.g., red), requiring you to recall and reproduce the entire sequence (e.g., blue, red).
+The complexity increases as the game progressively introduces additional colors to the sequence, challenging your memory and attention to detail.

-If you make a mistake and repeat the sequence incorrectly, the game will end.
-Press any key to restart the game.
+Making an error and reproducing the sequence incorrectly concludes the game.
+Press any key to restart and embark on a new round.

-Good luck!
+Wishing you the best of luck in your Simon Says endeavors!